 Who can participate?

-You can participate if you are under 40 years of age on July 9, 2017 – the last date of the submissions.
-Competitors are encouraged to form multidisciplinary teams, including at least one architect.
-Students are allowed to participate as collaborators.
+You can participate if you are under 40 years of age on July 28, 2019 – the last date of the submissions.
+Competitors are encouraged to form multidisciplinary teams, including at least one architect or landscape architect.
+Students are allowed to participate as authors.
 See more at Europan rules.

 1. prize €12 000